 With its wide range of drinks, from standard fare like a Cosmopolitan ($13) to the more experimental House Cocktails ($20), there’s something for everyone.

 The small plates are great if you had a heavy lunch and just want tapas-type munchies and a drink.
-Drown your sorrows from the work week with Fried XO Carrot Cake ($10) and Truffle Tofu ($9) sprinkled with sea salt, washed down with Asahi Black draft.
+Drown your sorrows from the work week with Truffle Tofu ($9) sprinkled with sea salt.
+Wash it all down with an Asahi Black draft.